geocola/geocola-crud/data-admin/README.md

 To create new objects, the `view.ObjectTemplate` property must be provided.
 This is a `can.Map` or similar object.
 It defines the default values and the types of properties.
-The crud-manager supports the use of the define plugin to enable this functionality.
+The data-admin supports the use of the define plugin to enable this functionality.

 **Note: If the `fields` property is not defined, `ObjectTemplate` is required.
-The crud-manager falls back on this property to create fields.**
+The data-admin falls back on this property to create fields.**

 ### Related Data

-This component is recursive and can display child crud-managers on related data types.
+This component is recursive and can display child data-admins on related data types.
 The property `view.relatedViews` which contains child views and information on how the views are related allows for this.

 ## Demo

-@demo crud-manager/demo.html 800
+@demo data-admin/demo.html 800